googlefonts/googlefonts-project-template/README.md

 * Hit the green button above ("Use this template") to create your own repository.
     - *Make sure to click the checkbox marked "Include all branches".*

 * Place your font sources in the `sources` directory.
+These sources may be either in Glyphs format or UFO/Designspace formats.

  Unlike many open source distributors, Google Fonts is a **curated content**.
 Fonts shipped to the platform have to match the [Google Fonts Specifications](https://github.com/googlefonts/gf-docs/tree/main/Spec).
 Please read them carefully.